Which was the first jet airliner to make an international flight? The Avro 961 Lancastrian.

 The Merlin engines were shut down during flight, which is why this became the first officially recognised international jet passenger flight (though just two passengers were carried on that occasion).

-This is the largely forgotten story of the Avro Lancastrian and the role it played in the development of British turbojet engines and the creation of the first true jet airliners.
+This is the largely forgotten story of the Avro Lancastrian and the role it played in the development of British turbojet engines and in the creation of the first true jet airliners.

 During World War Two, Britain produced relatively few transport aircraft.
 The biplane Vickers Type 264 Valentia had entered service in 1934, and it was slow, with a top speed of around 130mph.
 Despite that, the Valentia continued to be used up to 1944.